akashmjn/akashmjn.github.io/index.md

 # Misc

-- [2023] 🐥🗣️ Open-sourced [tinydiarize](https://github.com/akashmjn/tinyDiarize): an extension of OpenAI's Whisper ASR model for speaker diarization, that is runnable on Macbooks/iPhones via an integration in [whisper.cpp](https://twitter.com/ggerganov/status/1676271637572853771).
+- [2023] 🐥🗣️ Open-sourced [tinydiarize](https://github.com/akashmjn/tinyDiarize): an extension of OpenAI's Whisper ASR model for speaker diarization.
+It is runnable on Macbooks/iPhones via a contribution to [whisper.cpp](https://twitter.com/ggerganov/status/1676271637572853771) (38k stars).
-- [2020] 🐋 Co-founded OrcaHello, an AI system for 24/7 Southern Resident Killer Whale detection across Pacific Northwest hydrophones, which received a $30,000 AI for Earth Innovation Grant in 2020 and has been operating live for >4 years.
-Our team collaborated with Scott Veirs.
-You can listen to last month's detections [here](http://orcahello.ai4orcas.net/Dashboard)
+- [2020] 🐋 Co-founded OrcaHello, a system for 24/7 Southern Resident Killer Whale detection across Pacific Northwest hydrophones, which received a [$30,000 AI for Earth Innovation Grant](https://wildlabs.net/funding-opportunity/ai-earth-innovation-grant-extended) in 2020 and has been operating live for >4 years - [listen here](http://orcahello.ai4orcas.net/Dashboard).

 <!-- Don't hesitate to reach out at [akashmjn.1] [at] [gmail] [dot] [--] with any thoughts, collaborations, or opportunites! -->